Jacklikeironman/PMCN/README.md

 [5] Achanta R , Shaji A , Smith K , et al. SLIC Superpixels Compared to State-of-the-Art Superpixel Methods[J].
 IEEE Transactions on Pattern Analysis & Machine Intelligence, 2012, 34(11):2274-2282.

+### License and Acknowledgement
+This project is released under the Apache 2.0 license.
+The deformable convolution layer and the dynamic convolution layer are implemented by [BasicSR](https://github.com/XPixelGroup/BasicSR) and [DDFNet](https://github.com/theFoxofSky/ddfnet).
+Thanks for their awesome works.